xfixium/SMSEditor/README.md

 https://www.smspower.org/Hacks/HowToUseBPSAndIPSPatchFiles

 ## Start:
-SMS Editor can generate its own project files, but to start a new project, you will need to load the Sega Master System ROM you want to hack first.First start SMS Editor (Download it from https://github.com/xfixium/SMSEditor/releases), once open, click "File" at the top left, then click "Open ROM".
+SMS Editor can generate its own project files, but to start a new project, you will need to load the Sega Master System ROM you want to hack first.
+First, start SMS Editor (Download it from https://github.com/xfixium/SMSEditor/releases), once open, click "File" at the top left, then click "Open ROM".
 The "Open ROM" file dialog box will display.
 From there, select your ROM (.sms) file.
 This will load the ROM into memory, and SMS Editor's UI will display.

 <img src="https://pyxosoft.com/projects/sms_editor/example/sms_editor_example_0003.png" />